Should I Support My Parent’s Decision To Release Equity?

-You’ve heard about equity release and its pros and cons.
-Last weekend when you went to visit your parents, they spoke about equity release as well.
-Now, you’re wondering if you should support the decision to take out an equity release loan or not.
-You’re asking yourself if it’s a good idea for their financial future and health to take out an equity release loan.
+Have your parents recently discussed equity release, and you’re wondering if you should support them on this journey?
+We do not doubt that you’re asking yourself if it’s a good idea for their financial future and health to take out an equity release loan.

-If you’re unsure whether you should support your parents’ decision to release equity, you’ll probably want to know everything about equity release first.
-As well as its perks and downfalls, I assume.
-So, what is equity release, and how does it work?
+If you’re unsure whether you should support your parents’ decision to release equity, you’ll probably want to know everything about equity release first, including its perks and downfalls.

 Ask yourself this:

-Have you been struggling to meet your lifestyle needs, or you need some extra finances to cater to your lifelong dreams?
-Are you a UK resident, over 55 years, and own a homeowner worth more than £70,000?
+Have your parents been struggling to meet their lifestyle needs, or do they need some extra finances to cater to their lifelong dreams?
+Are they UK residents over 55 years of age and own a home worth more than £70,000?

-As we’ve said before, it’s a secure way to release money that you’ll pay when you die or move into residential care.
-Its process is also straightforward and easy to understand.
+As we’ve said before, it’s a secure way to release money that will be repaid when they die or move into residential care.
+Its process is also straightforward to understand.
 That said, here’s a comprehensive guide on the equity release application process.

-Typically, the equity release process can take between 4-6 weeks to be completed.
-However, there have been cases completed in just 18 days.
-This affords you peace of mind and the ability to use your equity release as needed sooner.
+Typically, the equity release process can take between 4-12 weeks to be completed, depending on the lender, the type of plan, and your personal circumstances.
+However, there’ve been cases completed in just 18 days.
+This affords you peace of mind that your parents will be able to use their equity release funds promptly.

 How Does It Work?

 Want to know more detail?
-There are two kinds of equity release options for you to choose from.
+There are 2 kinds of equity release options for you to choose from.

 - Lifetime Mortgage

 The first type of equity release is a lifetime mortgage.
-This type lets you take out a mortgage on your home if it’s your primary residence.
-However, you will remain the owner.
-You’ll have the option to ringfence part of your property for your family to inherit.
+This type lets your parents take out a mortgage on your home if it’s their primary residence.
+However, they’ll remain the owner.
+They’ll have the option to ring-fence part of their property for you and your family to inherit.

 - Home Reversion

-The second type is home reversion1, which means you sell some of your property or your whole property.
-You can sell it to someone like a home reversion provider, and they’ll pay you a lump sum for it, but they can also pay you in regular payments.
-It’s your choice.
+The second type is home reversion, which means you sell some of your property or your whole property.
+You can sell it to someone like a home reversion provider, and they’ll pay your parents a lump sum for it, but they can also pay it in regular payments.
+It’s your family’s choice.

 Let’s look at this:

-Naturally, you will want to allow your application to progress as timeously as possible.
+Naturally, you’ll want to allow your application to progress as timeously as possible.
 What factors, and how do you ensure your application for equity release moves as fast as possible?
 What are these core factors?

-Some equity release providers or lenders have specifications about your property.
-Some might deny an equity release plan if your property has a flat roof, for example, or if it’s in a high-flood area.
+Some equity release providers or lenders have specifications about the property in question.
+Some might deny an equity release plan if the property has a flat roof, for example, or if it’s in a high-flood area.

 - The Lender Involved

 As mentioned before, some lenders differ from others.
 You’ll need to research all the different lenders out there to determine their requirements, terms, and conditions before deciding on one.
-Some lenders don’t offer any negative equity guarantee, which is quite essential, for example.
+Some lenders don’t offer any ‘no negative equity guarantee1‘, which is essential.

-If the estate market value decreases and the money can’t repay your mortgage, the lender won’t request more cash from your estate or heirs.
-Since you’ll be protected by the ‘no negative equity guarantee’, they aren’t legalized to do so.
-Therefore, consider the equity release firm that will offer you this protection.
+If the estate market value decreases and the money can’t repay your mortgage, the lender won’t request more cash from the estate or heirs.
+Since you’ll be protected by the ‘no negative equity guarantee’, they aren’t legalised to do so.
+Therefore, you must consider the equity release firm that will offer you this protection.

-Ensure that your solicitor is a professional and helps you and not make money for themselves.
-Get an expert solicitor to help your equity release process along faster.
+Ensure that your solicitor2 is a professional that takes your best interests into consideration.
+Get an expert solicitor to help your parent’s equity release process move along faster.

 Being aware of these factors is essential.
 Your equity release adviser, alongside a case management team, expertly coordinates all the parties involved to ensure your equity release process is as fast and seamless as possible.

-With the introduction of online case management, timescales to take out your equity release have shrunk considerably.
-The industry has progressed to reduce the need for your paperwork, postage, and even your signatures on documents.
+With the introduction of online case management, timescales to take out an equity release have shrunk considerably.
+The industry has progressed to reduce the need for your parent’s paperwork, postage, and even a signature on documents.